 Madam Speaker, we have set up in record time the TTravel Pass Solution and the TT Vaccine Appointment System.
-We are aiming to have an egovernment service where citizens or business entities can have their interactions with the state fully automated and where their privacy will be assured.
+We are aiming to have an e-government service where citizens or business entities can have their interactions with the state fully automated and where their privacy will be assured.

-We will establish for each citizen a digital ID account which any individual will be able to use subsequently without having to repeat the provision of biodata - the once-only principle.
+We will establish for each citizen, with the provision of biodata, a digital ID account which any individual will be able to use subsequently without having to repeat the provision of biodata - the once-only principle.

-- Portals will allow the current ttconnect to become a more modern platform and interface.
+• Portals will allow the current ttconnect to become a more modern platform and interface.
 Citizens can expect an improved experience.

-Egovernment services will be provided through this one portal. - the National Digital ID and Interoperability ecosystem will be facilitated by a unique digital ID which identifies the user as we move ahead in our digital nation thrust.
+E-government services will be provided through this one portal.

+the National Digital ID and Interoperability ecosystem will be facilitated by a unique digital ID which identifies the user as we move ahead in our digital nation thrust.